Environment policy

 Environmental management

-We will commit to continuous improvement of our environmental management by annually reporting of our progress, seeking external third party assurance, achieving and maintaining ISO 14064-1 accreditation against our GHG emissions data, and aligning to external reporting frameworks.
+We will commit to continuous improvement of our environmental management by annually reporting on our progress, seeking external third party assurance, achieving and maintaining ISO 14064-1 accreditation against our GHG emissions data, and aligning to external reporting frameworks.

 Climate risk